adaltas/node-nikita/docs/content/about/contribute.md

 ## Semantic Versioning

-Nikita follows semantic versioning.
-We release patch versions for bugfixes, minor versions for new features, and major versions for any breaking changes.
+Nikita follows [Semantic Versioning](https://semver.org/) (aka SemVer).
+We release patch versions for bug fixes, minor versions for new features, and major versions for any breaking changes.
 When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.

-Every significant change is documented in the changelog file.
+Every significant change is documented in the [Changelog](changelog) file.

 ## Documentation